DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/Overview.md

 The [release notes](Release-notes.md) describes the features that are either new or changed.

 ## Introduction
 DXC Smart Business Form Email Manager for Microsoft Dynamics 365 Finance and Operations (or Smart Send) is a simple and smart solution for sending business forms and other reports to your customers and vendors.
-The solution automates distribution of business forms and reports based on contact preferences using rich format email templates.
-The following are example business forms processes that can be streamlined using the DXC Smart Business Form Email Manager solution:
+The solution automates the distribution of business forms and reports based on contact preferences using rich-format email templates.
+The following are example business form processes that can be streamlined using the DXC Smart Business Form Email Manager solution:

 #### Customer
 * Sales agreement confirmation